 The serum also contains moisturizing glycerin and panthenol for soothing and additional moisture.
 The serum can be a bit sticky and tacky upon application, so be sure to let it dry before applying additional skincare products.

 The Inkey List Hyaluronic Acid Serum tops our list here at The Skincare Enthusiast for the best hyaluronic acid serum for its lightweight texture and plumping effects.
-It contains a 2% concentration of hyaluronic acid and sodium hyaluronate, and anti-aging peptides to help plump up fine lines and wrinkles.
+It contains a 2% concentration of hyaluronic acid, sodium hyaluronate (the salt form of hyaluronic acid), and anti-aging peptides to help plump up fine lines and wrinkles.

 Palmitoyl tetrapeptide-7 and palmitoyl tripeptide-1, known together as Matrixyl 3000, target wrinkles, skin texture, uneven skin tone and help firm the skin and improve skin elasticity.
 Glycerin moisturizes the skin.

 The combination of hyaluronic acid, sodium hyaluronate, and Matrixyl 3000 peptide duo hydrates and plumps the skin and targets the visible signs of aging for younger-looking skin.

 Good Molecules Hyaluronic Acid Serum is a lightweight hyaluronic acid serum formulated with three forms of hyaluronic acid with different molecular weights.
 If you look at the ingredient list, you’ll see the serum contains sodium hyaluronate (not hyaluronic acid).